Parker-Story/Parker-Story.github.io/_pages/about.md

 __[Github Repo](https://github.com/Parker-Story/TestBankGenerator)__

-Via the Emerging Scholars Program I have had the privilege to work with ULM's program coordinator of Computer Science, Dr. Cordova, on this fascinating project that has some very exciting ideas for application within the university.
+Via the Emerging Scholars Program I have had the privilege to work with ULM's former program coordinator of Computer Science, Dr. Cordova, on this fascinating project that has some very exciting ideas for application within the university.
 Starting Spring 2023, our goal was to write a program for each Discrete Structures question type that could recieve data from a file and then use that data to instantly generate an unlimited amount of unique questions for that respective type.
 The wider scope of the project is to collect data and determine if each student getting their own unique question encourages cooperation and group studying, thus improving overall study time and scores in the course.

 By the end of the Semester, we began using the software to generate questions for in class activities, homework, quizzes, and tests.

-Before any data was able to be collected, Dr. Cordova and I were informed that the University will be switching to the LMS Canvas so the primary focus for the Fall 2023 semester will be converting the existing software so that it functions within the new LMS.
+Before any data was able to be collected, Dr. Cordova and I were informed that the University will be switching to the LMS Canvas so the primary focus for the Fall 2023 semester was to convert the existing software so that it functions within the new LMS.

 ## Education

 ### University of Louisiana Monroe
-Bachelor of Science In Computer Science - 4.0 GPA - August 2022 - May 2026
+Bachelor of Science In Computer Science - 3.787 GPA - August 2022 - May 2026
   * Clubs: Honors Program, Association for Computing Machinery

 ### Iota High School